pvarshh/tennis-prediction/README.md

 Ultimately, the question we plan to investigate further in this project is: How strongly do pre-match player statistics, such as rank, age, height, and seeding predict the match winner?

 This question delves into the core predictability of tennis matches based on readily available player information **before** the match starts.
-It explores fundamental factors often discussed by commentators and analysts.
+Also, it explores fundamental factors often discussed by commentators and analysts.

 ## Data Cleaning and Exploratory Data Analysis